vtog/labGuides/source/ocp/node-mirror-registry.rst

         }
       }

 #.
-Mirror the local file to local mirror.
+Mirror the "local image tar ball" to the "local mirror"

+   .. note:: This file was created and copied to this node in the pre-req
+      section.

    .. code-block:: bash